michaerr/chacha.js/README.md

-chacha.js
+ChaCha.js
 =========

 Easy routing script for jquery mobile.
 Use chacha to define all your templates in a config.js file (similar to routes in Ruby on Rails).
-Use chacha to load pages in runtime.
+Use ChaCha to load pages in runtime.
+The script uses 'mustache' to renders all the templates once before it loads and then again with the data returned from a 'post' or 'get' everytime the page is loaded.
+Chacha is running under jquerymobile and is using 'mustache' for templating.

 Instructions
 ------------